mjosaarinen/lwaes_isa/README.md

 ## Testing

-Only a C compiler is required.
-A `Makefile` is provided and the file `main.c` contains a minimal unit test with standard test vectors.
+Only a C compiler is required to test; RISC-V instruction counts can be seen from the source code.
+A [Makefile](Makefile) is provided and the file [main.c](main.c) contains a minimal unit test with standard test vectors.

 ```console
 $ make